Privacy & Personal Health Information

 As health information custodians, midwives are responsible for protecting PHI against unauthorized use or disclosure, loss or theft; notifying a client if their information is accessed inappropriately, lost or stolen; ensuring that records are accurate and complete; and storing, transferring and disposing of records in a secure manner.
 To comply with PHIPA, midwives need to:

-- Understand their obligations under PHIPA (see this FAQ on the Personal Health Information Protection Act)
+- Understand their obligations under PHIPA (see this information on the Information and Privacy Commissioner website).

 - Designate a privacy officer for anyone to contact with concerns.